Apache HTTP Server Version 2.5

 Instead the executable program manually loads the DSO at

-run-time into its address space via dlopen()
+run-time into its address space via dlopen().
+At

 this time no resolving of symbols from the DSO for the